tldr-pages/tldr/pages/common/r2e.md

 # r2e

 > Forwards RSS feeds to your email address.
+More information: https://github.com/rss2email/rss2email.

 > Requires a configured sendmail or smtp setup